If you want to make an apple pie from scratch, you must first create the universe.

 Even in a single-core multi-threaded system, lock-free algorithms can improve performance, by avoiding thread scheduling overhead such as kernel mode transitions when stalling threads.

-Traditional software development methodologies are rooted in imperative programming languages and single-threaded thinking.
+Traditional software development methodologies are rooted in imperitive programming languages and single-threaded thinking.
 In a multi-threaded system, thread synchronization such as mutexes or critical sections are used to block out a portion of code to be treated as single-threaded.
 Under heavy thread contention, this could effectively reduce a multi-core system to a single core.
 In a future of "Many" core processors (or super computers today), that approach could become be a significant bottleneck.
 Various "new paradigm" methodologies have been proposed to better take advantage of parallel processing.
 Cogs approach is to build parallelism, lock-freedom, thread-safety, atomicity, and asynchronousity, as the primary interfaces to standard objects and algorithms, from the ground up.
 Parallelism is assumed.

 This project is available under the GPL, for non-commercial purposes.
 For commercial licensing, please contact me.